Ayun Halliday papers, 1990-2025

 -

-Ayun Halliday is a writer and actress born in Indianapolis, Indiana.
+Ayun Halliday is a white American writer and actress born in Indianapolis, Indiana.
 She studied at the Park Tudor School and received her degree in Theater Performance from Northwestern University.
 She is an avid traveler who began writing plays for her experimental theater group in Chicago, the Neo-Futurists, in 1988.
 It was there that she met her husband, Greg Kotis, a playwright who wrote the Broadway musical Urinetown.

 Halliday writes and illustrates the zine East Village Inky, a publication that she named after her home in New York City's East Village and her first daughter India (nicknamed "Inky").
-The zine is autobiographical, and her family appears in many of the issues.
+The zine started out as autobiographical, and her family appears in many of the issues.
 The success of this zine led to a contract with Bust magazine writing for the Mother Superior Column on parenting in 2007.
+Since its inception in 1998, East Village Inky has evolved to include content on a wide variety of topics including contemporary events and popular culture, fashion, art, and other topics capturing Halliday's interest.

 Halliday's other published writing includes plays, a travel memoir, a zine guide for New York City, a young adult graphic novel, a children's book, a collection of short stories, and a cookbook.
 Halliday currently lives with her husband in Brooklyn.